Why You Shouldn’t Use a Burn Barrel

 Avoid disposable plastic food containers when possible.
 Buy products in bulk, to reduce the amount of packaging that is wasted.
 Buy reusable containers for storing food.
 Instead of buying bottled water, buy a good-quality reusable water bottle and a water filter.

 Many plastics can be recycled.
-Look for the recycle code printed on plastic products.
-The number corresponds to the type of plastic used in this product.
+The recycle code printed on plastic products corresponds to the type of plastic.
 Find out of if recycling facilities exist in your area, and how to separate materials for recycling.
-Separating trash for recycling takes time, but can reduce the amount of waste going to the landfill, or worse, the burn barrel.
+Recycling takes time, but can reduce the amount of waste going to the landfill, or worse, the burn barrel.

 If you have the space, consider composting your trash.
 A compost pile allows microbes to break down waste matter, turning it into fertile soil.
 Paper products, wood, and food waste can be composted.
 Any other trash should be disposed of in a proper manner.
 Find out about local trash disposal facilities in your area.
 Landfills are much safer for the environment.
-Some places use trash incinerators.
+Some areas utilize trash incinerators (these are more common in Europe).
 Modern incinerators use a high-temperature combustion process and scrubbers to reduce air pollution.